 Forget about distributed systems for a moment.
 You have three thermometers in a room.
 Two read 71°F; one reads 100°F. What’s the temperature?
 Probably 71°F, and the third thermometer is broken.
 You made that call without thinking, because you carry an implicit fault-tolerance assumption: at most one of the three is wrong.

-A flight computer makes the same kind of call, formally, dozens of times a second.
-Three altitude sensors, two GPS receivers, four inertial measurement units.
-Each sensor reports a value (or a range of values, allowing for its own uncertainty).
-The flight computer fuses them into a single trusted reading.
+A distributed consensus protocol makes the same kind of call on every commit, formally.
+Each source reports a value (or a range of values, allowing for its own uncertainty).
+The protocol fuses them into a single trusted reading.
 Two requirements:

-- The fused reading is somewhere in the range any correct sensor would agree with.
+- The fused reading is somewhere in the range any correct source would agree with.

-- If at most a known number of sensors are broken or lying, the first guarantee still holds.
+- If at most a known number of sources are broken or lying, the first guarantee still holds.

-The minimum redundancy for tolerating f faulty sensors out of n total is n ≥ 2f + 1.
-With three sensors you can tolerate one fault.
+The minimum redundancy for tolerating f faulty sources out of n total is n ≥ 2f + 1.
+With three sources you can tolerate one fault.
 With five you can tolerate two.
-The arithmetic is independent of what the sensors are measuring.
+The arithmetic is independent of what the sources are reporting.

 What an algorithm of this shape looks like:

 - Fault-tolerant midpoint (Schmid and Schossmaier, 2001).
 Take the readings, sort them, return the median.
-The median is guaranteed to lie inside the range that correct sensors agree on, given the redundancy assumption.
+The median is guaranteed to lie inside the range that correct sources agree on, given the redundancy assumption.

 - Marzullo’s algorithm (Marzullo, 1984).
 The same idea but for ranges instead of single numbers.
-Each sensor reports an interval
+Each source reports an interval

 Both algorithms are old.
 Both are well-understood.
 The contribution isn’t the algorithm; it’s a publicly-verified implementation in a modern systems language, produced (mostly) by an autonomous coding loop.

-The sensor-fusion track builds on an earlier exercise, a verified Byzantine quorum certificate (exercises/quorum_cert.rs), that proved the pigeonhole reasoning every Byzantine consensus protocol relies on.
-The two new artifacts apply the same machinery to sensor fusion.
+The value-agreement track builds on an earlier exercise, a verified Byzantine quorum certificate, that proved the pigeonhole reasoning every Byzantine consensus protocol relies on.
+The two new artifacts apply the same machinery to fusing multiple noisy reports of an underlying value.

-Fault-tolerant midpoint (exercises/ft_midpoint.rs) was the first.
-Input: a vector of i64 sensor readings and a Byzantine bound f.
-Output: a single i64 guaranteed to lie between the lowest and highest readings that honest sensors would have produced.
+Fault-tolerant midpoint was the first.
+Input: a vector of i64 source readings and a Byzantine bound f.
+Output: a single i64 guaranteed to lie between the lowest and highest readings that honest sources would have produced.
 The specification, in Verus:

 pub fn ft_midpoint(readings: &Vec<Reading>, f: u32) -> (result: Reading)